-Party ideas to celebrate VE Day at home with the family during lockdown
+Party ideas and activities to celebrate VE Day at home with the family

 Give your party a BRITSH theme with your own designs of red, white & blue bunting!
 There is a great free bunting template which you can download here.
 Grab your paints, crayons, pens and crafting materials and get busy!
 Once the designs are complete simple cut the flags and attach together with ribbon or string!